eyeonicon/go-icon-sdk/README.md

 //////////////////////////////// NOW WE WILL CHANGE THE VALUE ///////////////////////////////////

-// We will now try to change the value of 'name' on the contract. method = "setName"
+// the method we want to call is called "setName" method = "setName"

 // the params for the method,